RubenDillon/cybele/Thinfinity-VirtualUI/v3/developer/readme.md

 4. Then we need to open the Thinfinity Configuration manager and create a new profile selecting "Add VirtualUI" app

 5. Complete the form with the following information
-    - Name : VB NET modificated
+    - Name : C# example
     - Check the option "Open in new tab" to start the app in a separated tab
     - Program file name: where you copy the exe file
     - Start in: the folder where the exe were copied